Gail has a Passion for Single Moms

 I am glad you found my site.
 I have a passion for sharing with women, especially single mothers.
 I'm familiar with the pot-holes, pests, and perils that women face.
 My personal journey has brought me over many rough roads-having three children in three years, a divorce when they were three, four, and five years old, serious illness of a child, going back to college with three young children in tow, and personal chronic illness.
 I know the struggles, the heartaches, and the day-to-day challenges of being divorced and head of a household.
-My heartfelt desire is to show women the path to a fulfilling life.
+My heartfelt desire is to show women the way to a fulfilling life.
 I have walked the path and I know the landscape.
 The root of the struggle is spiritual growth-it's all about growth.
 It is my heart’s desire is to offer seeds of guidance.
 I strive to lead women to a place of restoration.

 SMORE for Women